PixelCoffee/ecommerceDemo/readMe.txt

-Demo Ecommerce / Shop website landing page utilising Bootstrap/SCSS/AJAX/Responsive Design/
+Demo Ecommerce / Shop website landing page utilising Bootstrap/SCSS/AJAX (bootstrap carousel)/Responsive Design/

+During this process I came to realise that formatting for mobile layouts post-hoc was rather detrimental, largely due to design clashes or considerations but also regarding some CSS mixin/breakpoint properties (that would not have been an issue had the site been engineered for mobile initially).
+This was circumvented with some slightly imperfect class groupings, dropping the SM class and merging styles for XS and SM.

 Image/Asset Source List: